-Also, a boat licence in South Australia never expires!
+Also, a boat license in South Australia never expires!
 Unless you do something really wrong!

 As stated by the Department of the Premier and Cabinet, “You must hold a current boat operator’s licence to operate any type of recreational vessel fitted with an engine, regardless of the size of the boat or its engine, or whether the engine is being used at the time.

 Children aged between 12 and 16 years can apply for a special permit to operate a recreational vessel in South Australia with the consent of their parent or guardian”.

 Most options available require a test paper to be completed to prove your knowledge of boating.
 This is a multiple choice test, with a mandatory section that needs to be passed 100%.

 Looking to have a practice before sitting the test?
 Check out this link for SA boat licence practice test questions at On Deck.

 The SA Recreational Boating Safety Handbook is a compulsory read for anyone wanting to pass the test.
 It is full of key, relevant information for every boatie.
 This is available free online at the link above, or at a Service SA centre or boat shows held throughout the year.